-Qatar eyes more long-term gas supply deals this year
+Qatar Eyes More Long-Term Gas Supply Deals This Year

-The minister, who is also chief executive of QatarEnergy, said the state-owned giant had secured sales of 25 million tonnes of liquified natural gas (LNG) in the past year and expected to be "signing more this year."
+The minister said the state-owned giant had secured sales of 25 million tonnes of liquified natural gas (LNG) in the past year and expected to be "signing more this year."

-"It's just agreeing on terms and conditions and pricing... but I think there's a huge demand out there, whether it's from Asia or Europe," Kaabi told the Qatar Economic Forum.
+"It's just agreeing on terms and conditions and pricing... but I think there's a huge demand out there, whether it's from Asia or Europe," the minister told the Qatar Economic Forum.

 "I think even Europe is realising now they have to do something different to secure long term," he added.